Jeff Gordon: Endorsements and business ventures

 Prior to his sponsorship with Pepsi, Gordon had been sponsored by Coca-Cola, but eventually chose Pepsi due to more visibility, along with Coca-Cola wanting Gordon to be a regional sponsor in the southeastern United States.
 Gordon has also been sponsored by Kellogg Company, Frito-Lay, Edy's, and Ray-Ban.

 Gordon owns JG Motorsports to manage licensing, and the company received up to 20 percent of Gordon-licensed products.
 Such items produced $112 million in 1998.
-Gordon owns a dealership, Jeff Gordon Chevrolet, located in Wilmington, North Carolina, and was opened in 1998.
+Gordon has owned a dealership, Jeff Gordon Chevrolet, in partnership with Hendrick Automotive Group, located in Wilmington, North Carolina, since 1998.
 With Dale Earnhardt, Gordon owned Performance Partners, Inc., a real estate company, along with Chase Racewear, a casual clothing line; the two were also major shareholders in Action Performance Companies, Inc. (now Lionel Racing), the official die-cast creator of NASCAR.

 In the late 1990s, Gordon became a shareholder in LBE Technologies Inc., which was the developer of NASCAR Silicon Motor Speedway, a sim racing attraction based on a full motion platform.

 In May 2005, Gordon announced a partnership with Bob Lutz to form the Jeff Gordon Racing School, a stock car racing experience for fans which began its operations at Lowe's Motor Speedway in August that year.
 In 2009, Lutz rebranded the school as NASCAR Racing Experience.
 In 2007, PepsiCo introduced Jeff Gordon 24 Energy, an orange tangerine-flavored energy drink, which has since been discontinued.

 In October 2005, Gordon started a line of wine with Briggs & Sons Winemaking, Co., debuting with a 2004 Carneros Chardonnay, followed by Merlot and Cabernet Sauvignon in January 2007.
 Eventually, the 2007 Ella Sofia Napa Valley Joie de Vivre won double gold medals at the 2011 Indy International Wine Competition.

 In 2012, Gordon became the designer of the Canadian Motor Speedway in Fort Erie, Ontario, which will be the largest track in Canada.
 Gordon's stepfather, John Bickford, serves as the general manager of the project.
 Also since 2012, Gordon has been sponsored by DVX Sun and Safety Sunglass, which are constructed with elastomer from DuPont.

 On February 12, 2015, Gordon was hired by sponsor Axalta Coating Systems as global business advisor, working in the automotive refinishing, OEM, commercial vehicle and industrial business departments.

 In 2016, Gordon signed with Creative Artists Agency as their client.
 He was previously represented by Just Marketing International, International Management Group, and William Morris Agency.